NikolaiRadke/Noko/README.md

 </table>

 ###Hints for non-German NOKO builders
-*Anything source code-related, the circut diagrams, READMEs and comments on how to compile are written in English.
-Right now, the building wiki and the manual are in German, i'll try to translate when the German wiki is completed.
+There are a German and an English version.
+Right now, the building wiki, the voice set and the manual are in German.
+I'll try to translate everything when the German wiki is completed.
 Feel free to ask me for translation, if you need help.
-NOKO itself speaks and writes in German.
-However, someday, he may learn English or other languages... contribute!*
+NOKO However, someday, he may learn other languages... contribute!*

 ### Prerequisites
 NOKO needs [Arduino IDE 1.6.7](https://www.arduino.cc/en/Main/Software) or [Arduino IDE 1.6.6](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous).
-Copy the folder `NOKO/src/NOKO/` into your sketch folder.
+Copy the folder `NOKO/src/[language]/NOKO/` into your sketch folder.
 At this moment, *NOKO.ino* won't compile without changing the local *platform.txt*.
 See [howto_compile](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile) and change the file.
 Now NOKO.ino should compile.

 ### Content